 CLICK ON THE IMAGE TO ENLARGE THE MAP.

 THE CARNIVAL ART GALLERY

-Note: The Art Gallery, which is usually held in the Mamiya Science Center, has been relocated to the Learning Commons at Cooke Library.
-The gallery is open from 11 a.m. to 11 p.m. and features more than 1,000 art pieces created by more than 300 Hawai‘i artists.
-Proceeds from each piece of art purchased are split between the artist and the carnival fundraiser.
+Note: For the third year, th Art Gallery, which was usually held in the Mamiya Science Center, is in the Learning Commons at Cooke Library.
+The gallery is open from 11 a.m. to 11 p.m. and features hundreds of pieces created by more than hundreds of Hawai‘i artists.
+Scrip, cash and credit cards are accepted.
+Proceeds are split between the artist and the carnival fundraiser.